Greater Rochester International Airport: Baker Field

 A 1910 newspaper article cited "a site near Scottsville Road", along with the Baker Farm in Genesee Valley Park, as possible locations for "airships" to fly from Rochester to Toronto.
 The Baker Farm was located south of the original Genesee Valley Park, and was donated to the Parks Department of the City of Rochester in 1908.
 The golf course at Genesee Valley Park was extended to include the Baker Farm in 1914.
 During World War I, the Baker Farm area of the park, renamed "Baker Field", was used for military purposes.
 The United States School of Aerial Photography had been created at Kodak Park in Rochester, and Baker Field was the airfield associated with the project.
 Military use of the field ceased in 1918.
 Baker Field continued to be used as an airfield for a year or two thereafter, but flood conditions made it unsuitable for airfield use in the long run.
-Britton Field, located just west of Baker Field, became the primary airport for the Rochester area.